New EU economy team to seek policy middle-ground

 An EU official said the system would make decision-making “more streamlined” and ensure commissioners focused their efforts on Juncker’s strategic goals.

-It would not mean that vice presidents were empowered to create a “filter or barrier” to a commissioner’s proposals but rather a “cross-fertilisation” of ideas, the official said.
+It would not mean that vice presidents were empowered to create a “filter or barrier” to a commissioner’s proposals but rather a “cross-fertilization” of ideas, the official said.

 In the outgoing EU executive arm most of the tasks that will now be shared by the three officials were either handled by the previous economic and monetary affairs commissioner alone or were not formally assigned at all.